ClaireMakers/JavaScript-curriculum-work-in-progress/Express.md

 ![image](./PostMan_Response_Screenshot.png)

 This is our JavaScript object sent back as a part of our response, converted into JSON by Express.
+You can [download this simple server](link_to_github_here) and try to hit the endpoint with Postman yourself!

 ## Challenge:

-Here's a link to some boilerplate Express code - clone the repo and run the following to get started:
+[Here's a link to some boilerplate Express code](https://github.com/makersacademy/Express-Simple-Server-JS-Fundamentals) - fork and clone the repo and run the following to get started:

 ```
 npm install

+node app.js // This will start the server on a local port on your machine
 ```

 Create the following endpoints on this server: